postmanlabs/labs-docs/src/pages/docs/postman/integrations/slack.md

     url: "https://blog.getpostman.com/2017/12/21/librarian-building-a-serverless-slack-app-using-postman-and-airtable/?_ga=2.137777456.1078379737.1571761632-963694147.1565912089"
 ---

-The Postman Pro to Slack integration enables you to receive notifications for the Team Activity Feed, Postman Search, and Monitor Run Results.
+The Postman to Slack integration enables you to receive notifications for the Team Activity Feed, Postman Search, and Monitor Run Results.

 ## Configuring Postman with Slack